 If you’re close to exceeding the Lifetime Allowance, you might want to get advice from a qualified financial adviser.
 Some people suggest reducing returns on your pension savings, for example, by moving your money into low risk, low return cash holdings so you don’t breach the limit.
 It’s a highly complex area however, where it will almost certainly pay to get tailored professional advice for your personal circumstances in order to avoid falling foul of the rules and incurring a hefty tax charge.

-If you’re not sure how to go about this, or want to see if there might be any other options available to you, you should seek professional independent financial advice.
-You can find a local financial advisor on VouchedFor or Unbiased.co.uk, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.
+If you’re 50 or over and have a defined contribution pension, you can get free guidance available on the options available to you from the Government’s Pension Wise service.
+However, if you want personal recommendations or advice about your specific circumstances, you’ll need to seek professional financial advice.
+You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.
+We’ve teamed up with VouchedFor to offer our members a Free Financial Health Check with a trusted, well rated advisor in your local area.